Betty Go-Belmonte: Education

 After the war, Billie Mary Go and her siblings took their elementary studies at Kamuning Public School and Hope Christian High School, and their high school studies at the Philippine Christian Colleges and UP High School.
 She was often teased at school for having a boy's name, so her father started calling her Betty.
 When she was 19, she wanted to become a Protestant missionary and stay single.
 This upset her grandmother, who wanted her to marry.
 In college, she wanted to be a painter and pursue a course in Fine Arts but her father thought she would not be able to make a living as a painter and enrolled her in an English degree at the University of the Philippines Diliman instead.
+There, she became a member of the Sigma Delta Phi sorority.

 In UP, Betty Go experienced prejudice for being a Filipino of Chinese ancestry.
 Despite being born in the Philippines and having a local-born mother, because of her father's dual citizenship and emigrant status, she was treated a dual citizen unfairly as well by (native) Filipino students.
 Henceforth, she decided to join student organizations and activities, as well as, ran and won in the student elections to prove that a person of Filipino of Chinese ancestry can run and hold office.

 After finishing college, Go attended Claremont Graduate School for her master's degree in English and American literature.